Lecrapouille/Highway/Scenarios/README.md

 ## Examples

-You can read the code source of the [demo](src/Simulation/Demo.cpp) or the scenarios given in this folder.
+Examples of scenarios given in this folder.
+A default demo is given [here](../../src/Simulation/Demo.cpp).

-## Steps to create a new scenario
+## Steps for creating a new scenario

 - Create a folder holding at least one C++ file and a Makefile:
   - The C++ file shall implements function depicted in the API.hpp.